QwertyIsCoding/QwertyBenchmark/README.md

 # QwertyBenchmark
 A Blender benchmark!
->Open the "Zipped" file and open the Bleder file.
->Run the render and see how well your PC does!
-Or, visit the releases!
+>Go to releases and get the latest benchmarks!
+Or, visit the website!